So you’re interested in starting a food blog?!

 WordPress.org – There are a number of options out there for building websites but my personal preference is WordPress.
 WordPress.org is the world’s most popular platform for people serious about blogging, for many reasons that we won’t get into here.
 You can Google it if you’d like to deep dive into understanding why it’s so awesome.
 But one benefit of using WordPress to create your blog is that it has a ton of awesome free themes that you can use to create the look you want for your website.
 However, keep in mind that you get what you pay for.
 There are a lot of good-looking free themes out there but they can come with functional limits.
 So consider taking some time to draft a layout of what you would like your blog to look like, what kind of functionality you would like it to have, and how you envision someone who is visiting your blog to be able to easily navigate your site and all of your awesome content.

 Studiopress – If you don’t find a free WordPress theme that functions in the way that you would like, consider spending a little money on a theme with a little more bells and whistles.
 For Pass Me Some Tasty, I am using the Foodie Pro Theme (child theme) with the Genesis Framework (parent theme).
 Studiopress also offers over 35 other awesome, well-designed child themes to pick from.

-Tasty Recipes - Created by the WP Tasty team, this is the WordPress plugin I use to enter my recipes and create those snazzy looking recipe cards.
-This plugin is designed specifically for food blogs, includes super important behind the scenes coding (JSON-LD structured data) to help your recipes show up in search engines like Google and Pinterest, and has excellent customer support.
+Tasty Recipes – Created by the WP Tasty team, this is the WordPress plugin I use to create those snazzy looking recipe cards.
+This plugin is designed specifically for food blogs, includes super important behind the scenes coding (JSON-LD structured data) to help your recipes show up in search engines like Google and Pinterest, and they provide excellent customer support.